Otto Preminger

-He directed more than 35 feature films in a five-decade career after leaving the theatre.
+Otto Ludwig Preminger (/ˈprɛmɪndʒər/ PREM-in-jər; [ˈɔtoː ˈpreːmɪŋɐ]; 5 December 1905 – 23 April 1986) was an Austrian-American film and theatre director, film producer and actor.
+He directed more than 35 feature films in a five-decade career after leaving the theatre, and was one of the most influential directors in Hollywood during the 1940s and 1950s.
+He was nominated for three Academy Awards, twice for Best Director and once for Best Picture, among many other accolades.

+After achieving theatrical prominence in Vienna, Preminger emigrated to the United States in the mid-1930s, working as a director for 20th Century Fox.
 He first gained attention for film noir mysteries such as Laura (1944) and Fallen Angel (1945), while in the 1950s and 1960s, he directed high-profile adaptations of popular novels and stage works.
 Several of these later films pushed the boundaries of censorship by dealing with themes which were then taboo in Hollywood, such as drug addiction (The Man with the Golden Arm, 1955), rape (Anatomy of a Murder, 1959) and homosexuality (Advise & Consent, 1962).
-He was twice nominated for the Academy Award for Best Director.
-He also had several acting roles.
+He also had several acting roles, most famously as a Nazi POW camp commandant in Stalag 17.

+Preminger was also notorious for his temperamental and perfectionist attitude on-set, which led to rows with several actors and earned him the nicknames "Otto the Monster" and "Otto the Ogre".
+Turner Classic Movies wrote that Preminger "enjoyed a long reign in Hollywood as the quintessence of the dictatorial European auteur."

 Early life

-Preminger was born in 1905 in Wischnitz, Bukovina, Austro-Hungarian Empire (present-day Vyzhnytsia, Ukraine), into a Jewish family.
+Preminger was born in 1905 in Wischnitz, Bukovina, Austria-Hungary (present-day Vyzhnytsia, Ukraine), into a Jewish family.
 His parents were Josefa (née Fraenkel) and Markus Preminger.
-The couple provided a stable home life for Preminger and his younger brother Ingwald, known as "Ingo", later the producer of the original film version of M*A*S*H (1970).
+The couple provided a stable home life for Otto and his younger brother Ingwald, known as "Ingo", later the producer of the original film version of M*A*S*H (1970).

 After the assassination in 1914 of Archduke Franz Ferdinand, which led to the Great War, Russia entered the war on the Serbian side.
 Bukovina was invaded by the Russian Army and the Preminger family fled.
-Like other refugees in flight, Markus Preminger saw Austria as a safe haven for his family.
-He secured a position as public prosecutor in Graz, capital of Styria.
-When the Preminger family relocated, Otto was nearly nine, and was enrolled in a school where instruction in Catholic dogma was mandatory and Jewish history and religion had no place on the syllabus.
+His father secured a position as public prosecutor in Graz, capital of Styria.
+When the Preminger family relocated, Otto was nearly nine and was enrolled in a school where instruction in Catholicism was mandatory and Jewish history and religion had no place on the syllabus.
 Ingo, not yet four, remained at home.

-After a year in Graz, Markus Preminger claims he was summoned to Vienna and offered an eminent position (roughly equivalent to that of the United States Attorney General), but was told that the position would be his only if he converted to Catholicism, which he refused to do.
-The next year, he relocated his family to Vienna, where Otto later claimed to have been born.
+After a year in Graz, Markus Preminger claims that he was summoned to Vienna and offered an eminent position (roughly equivalent to that of the United States Attorney General), but was told that the position would be his only if he converted to Catholicism, which he refused to do.
+The next year, he moved his family to Vienna, where Otto later claimed to have been born.

 In 1928, Preminger earned a law degree from the University of Vienna.